kirilenkobm/gleitzsch/README.md

 - all python libraries listed in requirements.txt installed
 - lame installed

-Lime can be obtained at: <http://lame.sourceforge.net/>.
+Lame can be obtained at: <http://lame.sourceforge.net/>.

 You can use it with both command line and web interfaces.